 |||R. Paschotta, tutorial on "Passive Fiber Optics", Part 11: Nonlinearities of Fibers|

-See also: nonlinear optics, effective nonlinear coefficient, laser-induced breakdown, nonlinear crystal materials, nonlinear frequency conversion, nonlinear polarization, nonlinear index, saturable absorbers, fibers, Spotlight article 2007-09-01
+See also: nonlinear optics, effective nonlinear coefficient, laser-induced breakdown, nonlinear crystal materials, nonlinear frequency conversion, nonlinear polarization, nonlinear index, saturable absorbers, fibers, The Photonics Spotlight 2007-09-01

 and other articles in the categories fiber optics and waveguides, nonlinear optics